gitlabhq/gitlabhq/doc/api/epics.md

 # Epics API

-Every API call to epic_issues must be authenticated.
+Every API call to epic must be authenticated.

 If a user is not a member of a group and the group is private, a `GET` request on that group will result to a `404` status code.

 Epics are available only in EEU.
 If epics feature is not available a `403` status code will be returned.

+## Epic issues API

+The [epic issues API](epic_issues.md) allows you to interact with issues associated with an epic.

 ## List epics for a group